espocrm/documentation/user-guide/printing-to-pdf.md

 Available at Administration > PDF Templates.

 For more precise editing it's recommended to use Code View mode.
+To switch to Code View click on the button `</>`.

 You can print fields of the record as well as fields of related records by utilizing placeholders in your template.